Lenny's Podcast/Discussions

 juni

 The origin creates a precedent.
+With Jessica Livingston, Lenny opens on why her story matters at all -- Paul Graham's line, much of what's novel about YC is due to Jessica Livingston -- before he asks for a single lesson.
 It says: we are doing the honest version here, not the keynote version.

 milo

 The failure of the origin question is when the host is just waiting for it to be over so they can get to the expertise.
-You can feel that in the transcript.
-The guest's origin story answer is long and thoughtful, and the host's next question ignores everything in it and jumps to the prepared list.
+Picture it: the guest gives a long, thoughtful origin answer, and the host's next question ignores everything in it and jumps to the prepared list.

 juni